po5/thumbfast/README.md

 Default settings are listed in thumbfast.conf, copy it to your mpv `script-opts` folder to customize.

 For the vanilla UI, you also have to install [osc.lua](https://github.com/po5/thumbfast/blob/vanilla-osc/player/lua/osc.lua) (identical to the mpv default, with added thumbfast support) into your `scripts` folder.
 For third-party UIs, refer to their respective installation instructions.
+[See the list of supported UIs.](#ui-support)

+## Features
+No dependencies, no background thumbnail generation hogging your CPU.
+Customizable sizes, interval between thumbnails, cropping support, respects applied video filters.
+Supports web videos e.g. YouTube (disabled by default), mixed aspect ratio videos.

+This script makes an effort to run on mpv versions as old as 0.29.0.
+Note that most custom UIs will not support vintage mpv builds, consider updating if you're having issues.

+## Usage
+Once the lua file is in your scripts directory, and you are using a UI that supports thumbfast, you are done.
+Hover on the timeline for nice thumbnails.

 ## UI support
 - [uosc](https://github.com/tomasklaen/uosc)